utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 });
 ```

-Make sure that any code setting your response data to a variable is accessible to all test code, for example in this case moving `const jsonData = pm.response.json();` before the first `pm.test` would make it available to both test functions.
+Make sure that any code setting your response data to a variable is available to all test code.
+For example, in this case moving `const jsonData = pm.response.json();` before the first `pm.test` would make it available to both test functions.

 ### Assertion undefined error